Manage Safety Is Managing Risk

 Aviation SMS is a formal process that requires active participation from management and all employees.
 Participation is ensured by routine oversight activities, often in the form of audits, by civil aviation authorities and standards bodies, such as IATA and IS-BAO.

-When we think about aviation safety programs, we must extend our thinking beyond the traditional safety programs that most operators embraced before the November 2006 ICAO mandate calling for the implementation of formal safety management systems.
+When we think about aviation safety programs, we must extend our thinking beyond the traditional safety programs that most operators embraced before the November 2006 ICAO mandate calling for implementing formal safety management systems.
 The legacy safety programs were voluntary and often implemented as an obligatory move to appease employees.
 Management had little expectation of financial incentives from the traditional safety program, therefore, financial and human resources were seldom adequate to make much "safety difference."

 Other differences between the modern aviation SMS and legacy safety programs was that management maintained strict control and offered no promises to employees to act upon any safety concerns.
 There was no accountability.
 Employees could report safety concerns, but there was an expectation that change would result or that employees would be notified of any subsequent changes.

 In traditional safety programs, there was no formal CEO commitment to safety, which is required in an aviation SMS implementation.
 Furthermore, employees were not afforded protections from management should employees self-report accidents or errors.
 There was more focus on blaming employees for errors and accidents instead of focusing on modifying business processes that allowed hazards to adversely affect operations.
-Formal aviation SMS implementations are encouraged to provide these protections which are commonly seen in non-punitive reporting policies.
+Formal aviation SMS implementations are encouraged to provide these protections commonly seen in non-punitive reporting policies.

 Aviation SMS Is Responsibility of Entire Organization